Assignment 1: Socket Programming and Measurement

 - Compile:

-directories. - Test within a single host: We recommend you test your program prior to Kathara experiments.
+Makefileis included in the directory, so you can compile your code with$ makeand remove the compiled binary with$ make clean.
+The compiled binary will be located in thebinandlabs/<lab_name>/shareddirectories. - Test within a single host: We recommend you test your program prior to Kathara experiments.
 In this case, execute the client mode with

-is the reserved IP address for the local host (loopback).
+127.0.0.1as the<server_host_ip_addr>after executing server mode on the same node.127.0.0.1is the reserved IP address for the local host (loopback).

 Part 2: Measurement on a Virtual Network

-to measure a given virtual network’s end-to-end bandwidth and latency, respectively.
-We will use six_hosts_two_routers
+In this part of the assignment, you will use the tool you wrote (iperfer) and ping to measure a given virtual network’s end-to-end bandwidth and latency, respectively.
+We will use six_hosts_two_routers topology.
+The virtual network topology is formed as follows:

 - There are 6 hosts,